Lee Know: Fashion

 Lee Know has been referred to as having "sculptural", "film star" good looks, and has done photo shoots for several fashion companies, including Gucci.

 Together with bandmate and fellow DanceRacha member Hyunjin, Lee Know featured in the April 2020 issue of Arena Homme+ Korea.
 He appeared in a campaign for Etro's "Earth Beat" sneakers in 2021.

 In May 2024, Lee Know made his Met Gala debut with Stray Kids as the guest of Tommy Hilfiger.
 He has appeared on the covers of fashion magazines including W Korea and Beauty+.
 Lee Know, along with bandmate Felix, made their New York Fashion Week debut at the Tommy Hilfiger Spring-Summer 2025 show in September 2024 as a guest.

+In February 2026, Lee Know appeared on his first Japanese solo cover for the April issue of Nylon Japan, featuring a 26-page spread in collaboration with the French jewelry house Boucheron.
+Following this, in April 2026, he was featured on the cover of Marie Claire Korea for their May issue, representing Chaumet's "Bee My Love" collection through a series of pictorials and films.
+In September, he was chosen as the 2026 fall/winter season ambassador for South Korean fashion house Matin Kim.

 Gucci ambassadorship

-Lee Know was reported to have been invited to Sabato de Sarno's debut show for Gucci on September 22, 2023, but owing to a car accident, he was unable to attend as expected.
+Lee Know was reportedly invited to Sabato de Sarno's debut show for Gucci on September 22, 2023.
+Still, he was unable to attend due to a car accident.
 In May 2024, he attended Gucci's 2025 Cruise fashion show as a guest in London.

 In June 2025, Gucci announced Lee Know as its new brand ambassador, citing his "individuality and artistic spirit" as resonating with the label's ideas and evolution.
-In July 2025, Lee Know modelled for the brand for Esquire Korea.
-In October 2025, he became a model for the brand again, appearing on the cover of the November 2025 issue of Harper's Bazaar Korea.
+Lee Know modeled for the brand twice in 2025, appearing on the cover of the August issue of Esquire Korea and the November issue of Harper's Bazaar Korea.
+On February 27, 2026, Lee Know made his solo debut at Milan Fashion Week as a brand guest, attending Gucci's Fall 2026 women's fashion show.